cmelcher/cmelcher.github.io/tinyml/summer2025.md

 This activity introduced students to the full ML workflow: data collection, labeling, training, optimization, and testing.

 ## Task 2: Handwritten Digit Classification (MNIST on Arduino)

 ### Goal
-Students built and deployed a neural network on the Arduino Nano 33 BLE Sense to recognize handwritten digits (0–9) in real time.
+Students deployed a pre-trained, quantized MNIST model to the Arduino Nano 33 BLE Sense to recognize handwritten digits (0–9) in real time.

-### Model Design and Constraints
+### Model pipeline (done beforehand)
-- Models were first trained in Python (`training_MNIST.py`) and then exported to Arduino (`handwritten_digit_recognition.ino`).
-- TinyML hardware limitations forced creative design choices:
-  - ≤ 4 hidden layers
-  - ≤ 900 neurons total
-- We allowed students to experiment with different architecture choices (layer/node combinations), optimizers (Adam, SGD, RMSprop), and activation functions (ReLU, tanh, sigmoid).
+- Train a small Keras CNN-free MLP on MNIST:
+  - Input (28×28×1) → Flatten → Dense(64, relu) → Dense(16, relu) → Dense(10, softmax)
+  - Optimizer: Adam; loss: sparse_categorical_crossentropy; batch_size: 128; epochs: 10
+- Post-training quantization to int8 with a representative dataset (≈1000 samples) via TFLite:
+  - `converter.optimizations = [tf.lite.Optimize.DEFAULT]`
+  - `converter.representative_dataset = representative_data_gen`
+  - `converter.target_spec.supported_ops = [tf.lite.OpsSet.TFLITE_BUILTINS_INT8]`
+  - `converter.inference_input_type = tf.int8`, `converter.inference_output_type = tf.int8`
+- Export artifacts:
+  - Save the TFLite model as `mnist_model_int8_relu.tflite`
+  - Convert bytes to a C array header and save as `mnist_model_quant.h`
+- Deploy by including the header in the Arduino sketch (`handwritten_digit_recognition.ino`) and flashing the board. :contentReference[oaicite:0]{index=0}

-### Building the Dataset
+### Using the dataset
-- Instead of a pre-loaded dataset, students created their own:
-  - Digits (0–9) were drawn on index cards.
-  - Each card was placed under the Arduino’s camera.
-  - Image capture was triggered by pressing reset + onboard buttons.
+- Students created a small test set by drawing digits 0–9 on index/sticker cards and holding them over the camera.
+- On-device capture and classification flow:
+  - Press the reset button, then press the onboard button to capture and classify.
+  - Read the predicted digit from the Serial Monitor (and/or LED blinks in some builds). :contentReference[oaicite:1]{index=1}

 <p align="center">
   <img src="/assets/tinyml/summer2025/numbers.jpg"